 All of these changes make a small but noticeable difference in reducing utility expenses.
 In addition, each of these come with an initial investment outlay, which is recovered over time.
 However, one way to make a large difference and begin to enjoy and return on investment in a shorter period is by going solar.

 First and foremost, your home must be in a location that gets a lot of useable sunlight, like the Florida Keys.
 Noted for its abundance of sunny days, the Keys are an ideal place to have solar energy.
 Because of the many days without rain, which are few, those solar panels will do much to reduce electricity costs.

 Cutting down on the amount of electricity generated by the local utility is just one key advantage.
 There are more than a few benefits of solar power which include the following:

-● The ability to generate enough power to sell to be local utility.
+● The ability to generate enough power to sell to be a local utility.
 If your panels are sufficient and all the calculations correct, you’ll likely generate a bit more power than you’ll need.
 There’s no reason to let it go to waste, so, sell it to the local provider.

 ● A smaller impact on the environment.
-We all know it take source energy to generate useable energy and that’s why there’s such a large interest and investment into renewables.
+We all know it takes source energy to generate useable energy and that’s why there’s such a large interest and investment into renewables.
 These are not one-time uses, and, they don’t have a negative impact on the environment.

 ● Subsidy incentives.
 When you go solar, you won’t be alone in footing the investment bill.
 There are different subsidies available to help defray the costs.
 These are generally thousands of dollars worth of incentives.

 ● Increase your home’s value.
 Residential real estate studies show an average increase in the value of a property to be nearly 12 percent.
-What’s more, homes equipped with solar panels generating enough power to handle most or all electrical needs sell faster than houses without solar energy.
+What's more, homes equipped with solar panels generating enough power to handle most or all electrical needs to sell faster than houses without solar energy.

 If you want the advantages, but not necessarily the ownership costs, you can also lease systems.